 In my own efforts to study, I eventually learned how to do boolean searches in the Folio Views resource, which saved me enormous time and gave me many focused quotes on the particular subject area chosen.

 I also began to keep track of when she wrote some of these quotes, to track how the meaning changed over time.
 More insights!
 More blessings!
-This has been especially helpful when studying the godhead, where understandings were progressively gained over time, particularly after the watershed publishing of the Desire of Ages in 1898 and the new incontrovertible assertions regarding the eternal divinity of Christ: "In Christ is life, original, unborrowed, underived."
+This has been especially helpful when studying the Godhead, where understandings were progressively gained over time, particularly after the watershed publishing of the Desire of Ages in 1898 with the new incontrovertible assertions regarding the eternal life of Christ: "In Christ is life, original, unborrowed, underived."
 Remember, truth does not change, but God may progressively share more insights on a particular truth over time.

 On this page about key words, I share a bit on how to study the subject of prayer.
 I first talk about a lexicon on prayer—the words she used, how to search using phrases by putting words in quotation marks, using boolean search—searching using parentheses with boolean operators, and list some of the key words I have found over time.
 I think you will find the information helpful and it may begin your own journey of studying more deeply.

 I am writing this at 4 AM in the morning, testimony to the interest that has developed in my life in studying more deeply what the Bible and her writings say on particular subjects.
 At the present time I am studying the godhead, the Sabbath, raising children and overcoming.
 I pray you will find the same joy in studying.—Dan

 There are currently 130 books in circulation of the writings of Ellen White.
 These include books, compilations, special collections, etc. Then there are the 5,000 articles.
 Don't forget the six volume biographies.
 And did I mention the unpublished manuscripts and letters?
 To get meaningful results from such a mass of information, it is important to understand the categories of resources that are available.
 Having a knowledge of our history is also helpful.